srrvnn/interviews/README.md

   http://benalman.com/news/2010/11/immediately-invoked-function-expression/

 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.

+  When the parser encounters the function keyword in the global scope or inside a function, it treats it as a function     declaration (statement), and not as a function expression, by default.
+And, paranthesis placed after a statement are     totally seperate from the statement and are simply a grouping operator.
+This will result in : SyntaxError: Unexpected    token ), because the compiler is expecting an expression inside the grouping operator.

   * What needs to be changed to properly make it an IIFE?

     Parathesis need to be added around the entire function string.